top of page

 • Writer's pictureJeff Johnson

-Beckhoff XTS components
+Beckhoff XTS for industrial automation

 The eXtended Transport System (XTS) from Beckhoff reduces the difficulty in setting up the system without reducing its capabilities.
 Compared to competitive linear transport systems, XTS offers a simplified approach in software and from a mechanical perspective, with fewer components and greater flexibility.
 The mechatronic system uses the same TwinCAT 3 automation software and EtherCAT network as the standard machine control, which further simplifies operation and doesn’t require engineers to learn an entirely new platform.